GHRSST/GDS/l2p.md

 The source of data used to set the L2P ancillary data variable **aerosol_dynamic_indicator** shall be indicated in the L2P variable **source_of_adi** when more than one source of SSI data is used in the L2P product.
 When only one source is used, this variable is not needed and the appropriate text string indicating the source is placed in the sources attribute of the **aerosol_dynamic_indicator** variable.
 For multiple sources, the GDS-2.1 requires the following:

 > The variable in question should contain an attribute called **flag_meanings** and another one called **flag_values**.
 The **flag_values** attribute shall contain a comma-separated list of the numeric codes for the sources of data used whose order matches the comma-separated text strings in the **flag_meanings** attribute.
 > These text strings and numeric codes do not need to be unique across different data sets or even ancillary variables, but must be consistent within a given variable and clearly specified within each netCDF variable and its attributes.
-A best practice for naming the text strings in provided in [GHRSST Unique String Texts and Numeric Codes](#Section7.9).
+A best practice for naming the text strings in provided in [GHRSST Unique Text Strings and Numeric Codes](#Section7.9).
 > The variable ‘**source_of_adi**’ shall conform to the with the format requirements shown in the table [CDL example description of source_of_adi variable](#table9-18).

 <a id="table9-18"></a>